MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/expander_collapsed.md

 > This API is in development and considered experimental in the WinUI version selected.
 It might be altered or unavailable in other versions.
 ::: moniker-end

+Occurs when the content area of the [Expander](expander.md) is hidden.

 ## -remarks

 ## -see-also